Skip to content

 Introduction

-Let's implement a 1D markovian random walk X0, X1, ...., Xn using the categorical sampling.
+Let's implement a 1D markovian random walk X0, X1, ...., Xn using the agent_torch.core.distribution.Categorical sampling method.
 The agent can move left or right with probabilites:

 • Xn+1 = Xn + 1 with probability e^(-Xn/p)